 Take inspiration from Tony Chocolonely.
 Their mission is to make 100% slavefree the norm in chocolate.
 That’s not just marketing speak - Tony goes all the way.
 It even is reflected in the product.
 Tony’s chocolate bars have uneven pieces, reflecting the unfair revenue distribution in the chocolate industry.

 ESG Policy Mix Panel

 - Impact-based pricing.
 In lending, pricing is based on risk.
 Fyndoo's pricing component goes one step further: it also uses the ESG policy model to determine the price of a loan.
 That way, a pricing incentive is created for loans that match the policy.

 - Impact driven origination.
 Your ESG policy drives origination.
 It determines if something is a red flag or an area where you want to create impact.
-Fyndoo’s acceptance framework contains an impact area that is parameterised by the ESG policy model.
+Fyndoo's acceptance framework contains an impact area that is parameterized by the ESG policy model.

 Interested?
 Contact us for more information